MrPhaze62/BonkAMon/README.md

 You get to bonk monika!

 This submod is not compattible with Extra+ and OpenWorld. i'll fix this in the near future, but if you have either one of those files. i recommend that you drag them out until i fix it or just delete my Submod and drag those submods back in!

+Yes, this submod has similarites to Extra+ because i used most of the codes from that, and another from Yun's OpenWorld submods.